mills32/M3D-for-PlayStation-Portable/README.md

   - ply: The fist version, as it is exported by Blender 2.7.
   - obj/mtl: Should have no problems with these.
   - m3b: Binary PSP models, in PSP's internal format.
 (Blender 2.7 export plugin included).
+There is a python script to create fur/grass textures inside utils folder, once you crate the texture, you have to make objects with several layers, each one using part of the texture.

 **<ins>3D SKINNED MODELS:</ins>** These models use BONES to show animations, skinned models are incredibly complex, so I created a very simple format
 (Blender 2.7 export plugin included) which is processed by the PSP when loading.